Bruderjulian/PathSage/README.md

 Let me know if you would like to refine or add features to something!

 ## Testing

+All components, functions or branches are being tested.
+However some branches like the polyfills can't really be tests.
+Overall it still exceeds 99% coverage in all stats (lines, branches, funcs)!

 To run tests, first clone repo and then run the following command: